-Faculty and students may refer to the Checklist for Scheduling Conflicts with Academic Requirements for guidelines in handling conflicts and accommodations.
+The Academic Senate has created helpful guidelines for faculty and students to follow in navigating course conflicts and reasonable accommodations: see the Checklist for Scheduling Conflicts with Academic Requirements.
 We encourage faculty and students to work together constructively to find the best feasible solution in each instance.

-Students should note that it is their responsibility to inform faculty of their needs for accommodation.
-Because this reminder is coming in the second week, we ask that students request accommodations no later than February 15, 2019.
+Students should note that it is their responsibility to inform faculty of their need for accommodation.
+Because this reminder is coming in the second week of classes, we ask that students request accommodations no later than Friday, February 14, 2020.

 Executive Vice Chancellor and Provost